Come eat at our restaurant and witness firsthand how lives are being changed

 Medina, OH 44256

 Our students, as well as anyone in the recovery community, have access to a wide variety of support groups, activities, and prosocial events.
-Because everyone’s recovery takes a different path, the Recovery Center provides several different approaches and programs.
-From art and music to 12-step programming, to physical activities, we constantly strive to maintain diverse offerings of recovery-focused meetings and activities.
+Because everyone’s recovery takes a different path, the Recovery Center provides several different approaches and programs through Hope Recovery Community.

 Upon graduation, the expectation is that students actively seek employment elsewhere; however, many of our students have remained and been promoted to management positions within the organization.

 There is no fee for participation in the program and is unique in that the students are paid for the training.
-Students receive an hourly wage for the hours they work in the restaurant.
+Students receive a livable wage.

-Yes, we do prefer that you be at least 90 days removed from active addiction or alcoholism.
+Yes, we do prefer that you be at least 8-12 months removed from active addiction or substance abuse.

 No. We are not a medical treatment facility.
 We have no medical staff on site, but we do work closely with a number of medical treatment centers in the surrounding area.
-Our program is for those fairly early in recovery, but definitely past the point of detox or inpatient services.
 If medical rehabilitation is necessary, we can help you find an appropriate facility, but we do not offer those types of services.

 Yes, the Recovery Center of Medina County and Sérénité Restaurant are a 501(c)(3) non-profit organization.
-All restaurant income is used to support restaurant operations, wages for students, training, as well as educational materials and programming.
+All private donations are used to support the Culinary Institute and the students, not the restaurant operation.
+Serenite restaurant supports itself and the Culinary Institute.

 Yes.
 Random drug and alcohol testing is done throughout the duration of the program.